kalvinliang965/route-optimizer-go/README.md

 # Help
 go run ./cmd/route-cli --help
-go run ./cmd/route-cli help optimize
+go run ./cmd/route-cli help all go run ./cmd/route-cli help optimize
 ```

+`all` accepts either `-addresses FILE` or one positional address file, but not
+both.
+Its output paths can be changed with `-stops-out`, `-matrix-out`, and
+`-plan-out`.
+Run `go run ./cmd/route-cli help all` for the complete flag list.
+The staged commands are mainly useful for debugging or replaying saved data;
+they are not required for a normal demo.

 `cmd/route-optimizer` remains as a compatibility alias while existing scripts
 move to `cmd/route-cli`.